asnota/NL-Augmenter/filters/universal_bias/README.md

 ## What type of a filter is this?

-This filter is currently contains lexical seeds for 10 categories () in English, however it can be extended to any language or topic by simple addition of desired entries to `lexicals.json` file in current directoryalong with the text corpus in corresponding language.
+This filter is currently contains lexical seeds for 10 categories (religion, race, ethnicity, gender, sexual orientation, age, appearance, disability, experience, education, economic status) in English, however it can be extended to any language or topic by simple addition of desired entries to `lexicals.json` file in current directoryalong with the text corpus in corresponding language.
 The minority parameter is a potentially underrepresented group, defined with its own set of keywords; the majority parameter is a set of keywords, representing the dominating group.
 The filter returns "True" if the minority group is indeed underrepresented, "False" otherwise.